 Special Needs Camps

 The numbers are staggering and sad.
-In India, millions of children and adults are living with disabilities, and support services that are readily available in other countries simply don’t exist in India.
-For example, in the 2011 Indian Census, under the heading Disability in Movement, is a category entitled Those Who Crawl.
+In India, more than 26 million children and adults are living with disabilities.
+Support services that are readily available in other countries simply don’t exist in India.

-At our Special Needs camps, our goal is to minister to the special needs campers, and to their families.
+Our goal is to minister to the special needs campers and to their families.
 It is important that we share with them that every person is made in the image of God, and is valuable in His eyes.
 For many of them, it is the first time they hear that they are special.
 Parents share that they are amazed by the love being shown to them and their children, in a country that follows traditions that exclude them and treat them as outcasts.

 - To bring the Gospel to children with special needs and their families.